 Where Jesus walked on water and calmed the sea

-5. The cliffs of Mount Arbel have natural caves that have been used as shelters for rebels against Herod the Great, revolts against the Romans and again in later periods.
-There are ruins of Hellenistic, Roman, and Byzantine villages that lie below the cliffs and on its south-western side.
+5. The cliffs of Mount Arbel have natural caves that have been used as shelters for rebels against Herod the Great, revolts against the Romans, and later periods.
+The ruins of Hellenistic, Roman, and Byzantine villages lie below the cliffs and on its southwestern side.

 Places of Interest (Please See Maps Above)